elevatebart/vue-cli-plugin-template-loader/packages/core/README.md

 # vue-cli-plugin-template-loader

-A plugin for @vue/cli to use [vue-template-loader](https://github.com/ktsn/vue-template-loader) in vue-cli to separate concerns in the vue-cli
+A plugin for @vue/cli 3.0 to setup a vue scaffolding using [vue-template-loader](https://github.com/ktsn/vue-template-loader).

 ## With this plugin

+When one uses this plugin in combination with TypeScript,

 1. Type safety is kept accross files
 2. When writing tests, autocompletion with most editors work